markut-tech-writer/technical-writing-portfolio/README.md

 This project was created as part of my transition into IT technical writing.

 It demonstrates my ability to:

-- work with API concepts
+- understand API logic
-- communicate with developers
+- describe endpoints clearly
-- present technical information clearly
+- provide useful examples for developers

 ---

 ## Future Improvements

-- Add more API endpoints
+- Add more endpoints (update and delete operations)
 - Expand error handling scenarios
-- Improve documentation structure
+- Improve response field descriptions
 - Add diagrams for better visualization

 ---

 ## Author

-Technical writer with experience in engineering documentation, currently transitioning into IT.
+Technical writer with experience in engineering documentation, currently transitioning into IT and focusing on API and product documentation.